 The benefits of retaining the committee system are that all members are able to sit on a range of decision making committees and every member has a vote that counts.
 This is the cornerstone of the Council's governance - members are not marginalised in decision making.
 All decisions are debated and made during open committee in full public view.
 Closed sessions, for instance where commercially sensitive matters need to be discussed, are kept to an absolute minimum.
 Only the most urgent decisions are delegated to the Chair/Vice Chair of committees, and these must be reported back to the main committee as soon as possible.
-In addition to the statutory committees that deal with development control and with licensing, the Council has two main committees:
+In addition to the statutory committees that deal with development control and with licensing, the Council has three main committees:

-- The Policy, Finance and Development Committee, which has overall responsibility for setting the long term aims of the Council and moving it forward in line with these objectives. - The Service Delivery Committee, which has direct responsibility for the day-to-day operation of all services.
+- The Policy, Finance and Development Committee, which has overall responsibility for setting the long term aims of the Council and moving it forward in line with these objectives. - The Service Delivery Committee, which has direct responsibility for the day-to-day operation of all services. - The Audit Committee, which is responsible for Internal and External Audit and Risk Management (from Autumn 2019).